kHorozhanov/cookieconsent/docs/reference/configuration-reference.md

     </CustomBlock>
 - <CustomBlock type="info" title="About the examples">
     All the examples in this section are partial code snippets.
-They do not represet full/valid configurations.
+They do not represent full/valid configurations.

     </CustomBlock>